per1234/arduino-ci-script/README.md

 ##### `install_library libraryURL [newFolderName]`
 Download a library in a compressed file from a URL.
 The library is installed to the `libraries` subfolder of the sketchbook folder.
 - Parameter: **libraryURL** - The URL of the library download or library name in the Arduino Library Manager.
 The scheme component of the URL (e.g. `http://`, `https://`) is required.
 This can be any compressed file format.
 Assumes the library is located in the root of the file.
 - Parameter(optional): **newFolderName** - Folder name to rename the installed library folder to.
 This can be useful if the default folder name of the downloaded file is problematic.
 The Arduino IDE gives include file preference when the filename matches the library folder name.
-GitHub's "Download ZIP" file is given the folder name {repository name}-{branch name}.
+GitHub's "Download ZIP" file is given the folder name `{repository name}-{branch name}`.
 Library folder names that contain `-` or `.` are not compatible with Arduino IDE 1.5.6 and older, arduino will hang if it's started with a library using an invalid folder name installed.

 ##### `install_library libraryURL [branchName [newFolderName]]`
 Install a library by cloning a Git repository).
 The library is installed to the `libraries` subfolder of the sketchbook folder.
 Assumes the library is located in the root of the repository.